labsyspharm/cycif.org/index.md

 <div class="row py-3">
     <div class="col-md-6 d-flex flex-column justify-content-start   my-4">
         <h2 class="h1 bd-highlight">t-CyCIF</h2>
-        <label for="">Tissue-based cyclic immunofluorescence</label>
         <p>
-            <a href="https://en.wikipedia.org/wiki/Histology">Formalin-fixed, paraffin-embedded</a>
-            (FFPE) specimens mounted on glass slides are the most widely used specimens for histopathological diagnosis of cancer and other diseases. t-CyCIF generates multiplexed
-            images of FFPE samples using an iterative process (a cycle) in which conventional low-plex fluorescence images are repeatedly collected from the same sample and then assembled into a high dimensional representation.
+            In t-CyCIF (Tissue-based cyclic immunofluorescence) uses <a href="https://en.wikipedia.org/wiki/Histology">formalin-fixed, paraffin-embedded (FFPE)</a> tumor and tissue specimens mounted on glass slides.
+These are the most widely used specimens for histopathological diagnosis of cancer and other diseases. t-CyCIF generates multiplexed images of FFPE samples using an iterative process (a cycle) in which conventional low-plex fluorescence images are repeatedly collected from the same sample and then assembled into a high dimensional representation.
+Several variants are possible using direct and indirect immunofluorescence.
         </p>

     </div>